LAC

 To this end, the creation of a local economic fabric is essential.
 A community assistance and development program has therefore been implemented on the plantation: development of smallholdings, purchasing of rubber, technical support and maintenance of roads that are crucial for regional economic activity, etc.

 Today, more than 30 000 people depend on the Liberian Agricultural Company’s activities, both directly and indirectly.
-They experienced an improvement of their living conditions in various ways, whether it concerns job opportunities or regular income received by more than 2 100 people.
+They experienced an improvement of their living conditions in various ways, whether it concerns job opportunities or regular income received by close to 2 100 people.

 Convinced that regional development starts with education of the youth, LAC has constructed educational infrastructure: schools, libraries, science laboratory, computer lab, recreational areas; and bought school buses and materials.